AndersDeath/diary2/000-current.md

 # 12 Juli - Freitag - Berlin - 659 Tag der Einwanderung - Warm Rainy

 Today we were in the cinema and whatched a movide in english.
 I don't remember a name of it but it was a light film about Chennig tatum and how he was participating in Apllo program.
 It was really fun.
 But the funniest thing that made day was a karaoke box with 4 girls inside that were signing Руки Вверх band song.
+Karaoke box is a cabin, that looks like street toulet or photo box where you can close youself, pay some money and sing a song.